kastanomata/PageTurner/README.md

 - [ ] Display Posts made about the books in the bookshelf show view

 ### Bookclubs
+- [ ] Add destroy and edit buttons to club
 - [ ] Style creation form
 - [ ] Style index
 - [ ] Style show page